Roboolet/ld49/README.md

 </h3>

 ### Ludemdare 49
-We made this game for the Ludemdare 49 in 3 days.
+We made this game for the Ludemdare 49 gamejam in 3 days.
 The theme of Ludemdare 49 was *Unstable* so our minds were directed to an unstable solarsystem.
-This is the game we made in those 3 days and we finished 39th out of the 2204 total submisions.
+This is the game we made in those 3 days and in the end we finished 39th out of the 2204 total submisions.

 <br>